QUICK START GUIDE FOR BEGINNERS

 The Frequently Asked Questions, which represents some extreme cases of worries from players.

 Also, if you don't know where to start, you can browse decks on MTGTop8.
-We recommend that you start looking at those simple archetypes first:
+We recommend that you start looking at those simple evergreen archetypes first (though archetypes change multiple times a year):